Accidental Death & Dismemberment (AD&D)

 Benefits will be paid until one of the following occurs:

-2. 2 years have elapsed from the date of the Accidental bodily injury; or
+2. two years have elapsed from the date of the Accidental bodily injury; OR

 Spouse Occupation Training Benefit